schmitech/schmitech.github.io/index.md

 {% include logo.html %}

-## Ignite Agility with Custom AI Agents
+## Fueling Business Evolution with AI

 Schmitech helps businesses harness the power of artificial intelligence by developing and deploying scalable, cost-effective, and enterprise-ready solutions.